Parents' Bill of Rights for New York State's English Language Learners and Multilingual Learners & ELL Parent Hotline

 New York, NY 10003

-The following twenty-seven languages are available in the links below: Albanian, Arabic, Bengali, Burmese, Chinese (simplified), Chinese (traditional), English, French, German, Haitian Creole, Italian, Hindi, Karen, Khmer, Korean, Nepali, Portuguese (Brazil), Portuguese (Portugal), Punjabi, Russian, Somali, Spanish, Swahili, Ukrainian, Urdu, Uzbek, and Vietnamese.
+The following thirty-one languages are available in the links below: Albanian, Arabic, Bengali, Burmese, Chinese (simplified), Chinese (traditional), Dari, English, French, German, Guyanese English Creole, Haitian Creole, Italian, Hindi, Karen, Khmer, Korean, Nepali, Pashto, Polish, Portuguese (Brazil), Portuguese (Portugal), Punjabi, Russian, Somali, Spanish, Swahili, Ukrainian, Urdu, Uzbek, and Vietnamese.